antshiv/C-Transformer/docs/COMPARISON_WITH_GEMMA_CPP.md

 **Approach**: Start with manual NEON port of GEMM kernel, then expand **Payoff**: Access to Apple Silicon (192 GB unified memory) and AWS Graviton (1 TB DRAM)

-**Critical insight**: Your "massive memory" strategy actually works BETTER on ARM servers (Graviton) than x86, because ARM CPUs can have more memory channels.
+**Critical insight**: C-Transformer's "massive memory" strategy actually works BETTER on ARM servers (Graviton) than x86, because ARM CPUs can have more memory channels.

-### Your Unique Position
+### C-Transformer's Unique Position

 **What gemma.cpp doesn't do**:
 - Full training with backprop